Parents » Frequently Asked questions

 Questions and Answers

-Q: Why should a student visit the Career Services Center?
+Q: Why should a student visit Career Services?

 A: When new students first visit us, their first concerns are about part-time jobs.
 College is an increasingly costly venture and most of our students need jobs to supplement any other contributions that are being made to their educational efforts.
 Many students then take advantage of the "objective ears" of our counselors and advisors as they discuss concerns and ideas about majors and possible career paths.
 They seek advice on job search issues and a second set of eyes to look over a resume.
 They learn to make contacts at job fairs and special speaker presentations.
 They try out potential work sites through our Job Shadowing and Internship opportunities.
 And, if they successfully engage in all of the previous endeavors, they will very likely interview in our office for full-time, professional positions and then ask for advice on how to handle multiple employment offers and negotiate starting salaries!!
 So, why not visit Career Services??